coopTilleuls/docker-varnish/README.md

 $ docker run --name my-running-varnish -e "VARNISH_VCL=/root/custom.vcl" -v /path/to/custom.vcl:/root/custom.vcl:ro -d my-varnish
 ```

-You can also change the ports used in a Dockerfile.
+You can also change the ports used in a `Dockerfile`.

 ```
-FROM tripviss/varnish:5.1
+FROM tripviss/varnish:6.0

 ENV VARNISH_PORT 8080
 ENV VARNISH_DAEMON_OPTS "additional varnish options here"